FAQ Lost Car Keys, Fobs & Remotes Replacement – Get The Answers You Need, Right Here!

-A: Aftermarket car keys are key blanks, or remotes, that are not original from the manufacturer.
+A: Aftermarket car keys are key blanks, or remotes, that are not originally from the manufacturer.
 Therefore, they may not have an original logo on them, and if not bought from a trusted source, may cause some issues with the car’s security and more.

-However, that doesn’t mean that they are not a good quality keys and you shouldn’t be afraid of using them, depends of course where you got them from.
+However, that doesn’t mean that they are not good quality keys and you shouldn’t be afraid of using them, depends of course where you got them from.

 When you lose your car keys and need a replacement, you have three options and mention above.
 Order the key online, go to the dealership or calling a locksmith.

 When you go to the dealership most chances are they will use an original key or remote so there shouldn’t be any problem there.
 A problem may occur when you order the key online or using a local locksmith service to get a replacement.

 What are the risks of using an aftermarket key VS an original key?

 Like anything that is not original, especially with newer transponder keys and remote which requires programming, an aftermarket key that is not of good quality may not start the car.